simonminasse/ccvi_regions/README.md

 Regions are defined as West, Midwest, Southwest, Southeast, and Northeast.

-The data was downloaded on September 22, 2020
+The data was originally accessed on September 22, 2020 and then downloaded on September 25, 2020.